Review: SPOT Gen4

 Finally, the Help/SOV (Save Our Vehicle; bit of a misnomer) option sends an SOS message not to Search & Rescue, but to all your contacts.
 If you break down, get stuck in gumbo, or suffer a non-life-threatening injury, this lets your friends & family know to come lend a hand—but no need to freak out or call 911.

 Initial set-up of the Gen4 isn't the most pleasant activity—you need to adjust all kinds of settings, update firmware, and load data from a computer or phone.
 I damn near threw my monitor through the window when my session kept timing out and making me start over.
-But once configured and ready for action, it's like a first-aid kit, extra gas can, or any other emergency item: peace of mind for you, and reassurance for your loved ones.
+But once configured and ready for action, the SPOT Gen4 is like a first-aid kit, extra gas can, or any other emergency item: peace of mind for you, and reassurance for your loved ones.
 Which goes a long way out there in the wild, wonderful world of cellphone-free Montana.

 $150 plus service plan, which varies based on term and options; findmespot.com.